Work began in the Squaw Creek Watershed with a formation of a Watershed Management Board and the development of a 20-year management plan.

 Farmers and landowners in the Squaw Creek Watershed qualify for cost-share for the following practices:

-Please contact Kayla Bergman, Watershed Coordinator at 515-232-0048 if you are interested in learning more!
+Please contact David Stein, Watershed Coordinator at 515-232-0048 if you are interested in learning more!

 For the educational/outreach portion of the Squaw Creek project, we host field days, demonstration days, create educational materials, publish a quarterly newsletter, and submit routine news releases to the local media.
 View our watershed education library here!